 Yes, you read that right!
 It’s mandatory and a legal requirement for them to get drunk and this information may come as an absolute shock because we live in a day and age where we’re used to seeing different ads about drinking responsibly and how staying sober is a must.

 After the post-wedding celebration, the newly married couple’s union was bounded and can move forward if their bridal-ale can last them for a month.
-This drink (usually honey-based mead) is required to be drunk throughout the duration of their honeymoon and the first serving is usually presented by the wife to his groom and they make a toast to Odin and Freyja before drinking.
+This drink (usually honey-based mead) was required to be drunk throughout the duration of their honeymoon and the first serving was usually presented by the wife to his groom and they make a toast to Odin and Freyja before drinking.

 It is highly symbolic for the Norse people to blessed by the almighty God of Thunder and the female population is no exception.
 During the feast, a simulacrum of Mjolnir (Thor’s Hammer), will be placed in the bride’s lap, specifically in between her genitals and womb.
 Doing this intimate ritual is a way for the ladies to truly get blessed and feel the strong presence and protection down there from the son of the chief of the Gods.

 A lot of people have done surprising things out of love in the past like soon-to-be Kings/Queens giving up their royal titles in order to marry commoners or a couple getting plastic surgery in order to look like each other.
-But when it comes down to Viking marriages, they usually kill goats, sow or horses, which are associated with different gods of fertility.
-The blood from these butchered animals will be placed in a container and they will have fir-twigs dipped on it and then gloriously sprinkled to the couple to get the blessings that they are longing for just to save a relationship.
+But with Viking marriages, they usually kill goats, sow or horses, which are associated with different gods of fertility.
+The blood from these butchered animals will be placed in a container and they will have fir-twigs dipped in it and then gloriously sprinkled to the couple to get the blessings that they are longing for just to save a relationship.